jayman-cooks/Better-slack-bot/README.md

  - `SLACK_SIGNING_SECRET`: Your Slack signing key
  - `PLANE_API_TOK`: Your Plane API key
  - `SLACK_CHANNEL`: The channel you want to recieve messages in
+ - `PLANE_WORKSPACE_SLUG`: The slug of the Plane workspace you want to track
 ### Plane token:
 To get your Plane API key, go to workspace settings --> API tokens --> add API token.
 I would recomend adding an expiration date for added security (which means you would have to update it).
 ### Slack token: